 Designating Wound Care Services:

 The single-entry model designates wound care into over 20 distinct services (e.g., dressing changes, vascular consult, etc.) creating a comprehensive directory of wound care services across Northwestern Ontario in the Novari system.
 This directory enables healthcare providers to quickly identify and access the appropriate resources for their clients, streamlining the referral process.

 The single-entry model has led to notable improvements in wait times for wound care services.
 By streamlining the referral process and optimising resource allocation, clients can receive timely care and avoid prolonged waiting periods.
 Additionally, the centralised intake system has consolidated wait lists, allowing healthcare providers to manage client flow more effectively and address any bottlenecks that may arise.
 With the help of enhanced regional data, the Regional Wound Care Program can effectively convey the wound care requirements in Northwestern Ontario, which is crucial for strategic planning and ensuring the system’s future resilience.

 Better Overall Patient Care:

-As healthcare organizations throughout the province and beyond grapple with similar challenges, the Northwest Wound Care central intake model offers a valuable blueprint for success.
-By adopting centralized wait list management systems and leveraging the power of Novari, other regions can similarly transform many different clinical services (e.g., mental health & addictions, diabetes, medical imaging, orthopedics, etc.) benefiting both clients and care providers.
+As healthcare organisations throughout the province and beyond grapple with similar challenges, the Northwest Wound Care central intake model offers a valuable blueprint for success.
+By adopting centralised wait list management systems and leveraging the power of Novari, other regions can similarly transform many different clinical services (e.g., mental health & addictions, diabetes, medical imaging, orthopedics, etc.) benefiting both clients and care providers.